Jerry Coleby-Williams

 Bellis logoWelcome to the Garden

-A rectangle of Grass in late 2003.
+A rectangle of weedy grass in late 2003.

 Soil like cement that broke a rotary hoe.